Same Day Access – Medically Urgent Problems

 If you are housebound then we normally need to be informed by Midday to enable this to be arranged.
 Normally a Paramedic from the Primary Care Visiting Service will be sent to you (see below), who liaises directly with the Practice.

-It is important that you remain available to be contacted by the Minor Illness Team.
-If we are unable to contact you, then you may need to call again and rejoin the triage list.
+It is important that you remain available to be contacted by the Minor Illness Team or be able to attend an appointment if requested.

 You can contact NHS 111 for free by dialing 111